mrp149/scanlog/README.md

 # scanlog
-Go challenges in the processing of log files
+Go challenges in the processing of log files.